 We have been greatly enjoying reading your ASS Steps 7-11.
 The standard of a number of the assignments has been quite outstanding, including the depth of the commentary about accounting for inventory and depreciation for your firms.
 Also, the work using MYOB has also generally been well done.

 And joining a study group for the exam can be a pretty good idea.
 There will be study groups forming and lots of great students to study with and share ideas about the exam.
-As your Unit coordinator, I can comment on questions relating to the exam in the unit Facebook page and on the Exam forum in Moodle (so that my comments are widely accessible).

 Step 7 Inventory